 …everything else would be icing on the cake.

 Morocco as a whole is an incredibly beautiful and fascinating country; I don’t think it gets the love and attention that it deserves.

 There are parts of it, particularly a lot of Marrakech, that will have you questioning both your decision to visit and your sanity.
-It will test you, frustrate you, and nearly beat you down, but it will be a completely eye-opening experience and eventually weasel its way into your heart to stay for all of eternity.
+It will test you, frustrate you, and nearly beat you down.
+But if you can make it through without wanting to set yourself on fire it will be a completely eye-opening experience.
+Morocco will eventually weasel its way into your heart to stay for all of eternity.

 Morocco is one of those places that you take a piece with you when you leave.

 With only one week in the country you’ll be on the move and unfortunately won’t get to see everything.
 However, you will be able to

 - get lost in a sprawling and dizzying medina full of shop owners selling anything from rugs and lamps to seafood and orange juice